anjaliprasad24/random-choice-picker/README.md

 [**Enter your choices here**](https://anjaliprasad24.github.io/random-choice-picker/)

-A simple web app to help you pick a random choice from a list you provide!
+A simple web app to help you pick a random choice from the list you provide!